i-am-nate/warren_census/README.md

 # warren_census

+## Contrasting 10 years of Warren, MI - its county, its state - using US census data

 ### About
 A comparison of Warren public US Census survey data compared to Macomb County and to Michigan across 10 years (2011 and 2021).
 Softwares utilized: Google Sheets, SQL/BigQuery, Tableau.